 Parked domains (aliases) are not listed in the domains table.
 These domains will just use the same settings as the domain they’re aliased to.

-ruid2+php-dso does.
 For instance, your site may receive a large boost of traffic after being featured in an ad campaign or mentioned on a television show.
-This new method will allow you to receive extra traffic that requires additional resources to process it without lifting a finger.
+This new method will allow you to process extra traffic that requires additional resources without lifting a finger.

 PHP-FPM uses a service to serve PHP requests that Apache routes traffic to and will only execute PHP requests, enabling PHP-FPM to service content quicker than other customary methods.
 For users who are serving content that’s not explicitly PHP-based, i.e., Ruby applications, and are switched to PHP-FPM, fear not.
 Sites that are not written in PHP will continue to work and serve properly using PHP-FPM, as only PHP sites would be affected.
 With that being said, non-PHP sites might not see the same performance boosts with PHP-FPM.